-You might think that I work only two parts of my body: my legs during running and my hips during PT because well that’s what I talk about a LOT…and you are semi-right.
+You might think that I work only two parts of my body: my legs during running and my hips during PT because well that’s what I talk about a LOT, like all the time, constantly.

 I find different ways to work my hips all the time because we know that runners, women especially, are prone to knee, IT Band and other injuries when they have weak hips and glutes.